status-im/specs/docs/stable/1-client.md

 #### Mobile nodes

-This is a Whisper and/or Waku node which connects to part of the respective Whisper and/or Waku network(s).
-It MAY relay messages.
+A `Mobile node` is a Whisper and/or Waku node which connects to part of the respective Whisper and/or Waku network(s).
+A `Mobile node` MAY relay messages.
 See next section for more details on how to use Whisper and/or Waku to communicate with other Status nodes.

 ### Transport privacy and Whisper / Waku usage